 The North American range extends along the coast from Alaska almost to the Mexican border.
 Generally, sword fern thrives in the shaded humus of the damp to moist conifer forest floor.
 In very wet forests you may see it perched on a shady rock face.

 Sword fern forms a distinctive association with western red cedar on nutrient-rich seepage sites.
-Fern clumps completely cover the forest floor in the coastal rain forests.
+Fern clumps completely cover the forest floor in the coastal rainforests.